-As a Company, we have developed key security services, including data governance, encryption, vulnerability management, systems and network monitoring, access controls, application security, threat detection, incident response, employee awareness training, and assessment of our third-party service providers.
+As a Company, we have developed key security services, including data governance, encryption, vulnerability management, systems and network monitoring, access controls, application security, threat detection, incident response, employee awareness training and assessment of our third-party service providers.
 We regularly test our incident response readiness and reporting through tabletop exercises, external and internal penetration testing and internal security testing so that identified risks and incidents are escalated and communicated for appropriate remediation activities that are intended to reduce risks to an acceptable level.

-Our board of directors has ultimate oversight of cybersecurity risk, which it manages in coordination with our Risk Committee as part of our enterprise risk management program.
+Our board of directors has ultimate oversight of cybersecurity risk, which it manages in coordination with the Risk Committee of our board of directors as part of our enterprise risk management program.
 The Risk Committee regularly reviews the Company's enterprise risk management program and Information Security Program with management and reports to the board of directors.
+The Chief Information Security Officer reports directly to our Chief Digital Officer and presents at least annually to the Company's full board of directors about the overall effectiveness of the Information Security Program, as well as quarterly to the Risk Committee.
+Radian's board of directors approves the written Information Security Policy and Information Security Program documents annually.
+Collectively, these documents describe the structure, scope, organization and requirements of the Information Security Program, as well as the responsibility and authority of the Chief Information Security Officer.

-To maintain governance and oversight over the Information Security Program, we have established an Information Security Council and Executive Information Security Committee composed of our Chief Information Security Officer and colleagues with experience, education and ongoing training in information security, cybersecurity risk and information governance.
+To further maintain governance and oversight over the Information Security Program, we have established an Information Security Council and Executive Information Security Committee composed of our Chief Information Security Officer and colleagues with experience, education and ongoing training in information security, cybersecurity risk and information governance.
+In addition, our Chief Executive Officer receives regular updates from the Chief Information Security Officer, reviews reports of key developments involving our Information Security Program and meets with our Information Security team at least quarterly to review the readiness and effectiveness of our program.
 We also utilize both internal and external auditors to provide independent assessments of our Information Security Program.
 Cybersecurity incidents are reviewed at least quarterly by management, the appropriate executive committees and the board of directors or its committees.
-The Chief Information Security Officer reports directly to our General Counsel and presents at least annually to the Company's full board of directors about the overall effectiveness of the Information Security Program, as well as quarterly to the Risk Committee of the Company's board of directors.
-Radian's board of directors approves the written Information Security Policy and Information Security Program documents annually.
-Collectively, these documents describe the structure, scope, organization and requirements of the Information Security Program, as well as the responsibility and authority of the Chief Information Security Officer.